marionwalton/media-and-society/definitions.md

 ## Multimodality
 Multimodality involves the use of more than one semiotic mode in meaning-making, including but not limited to written and spoken language, images, and music.

-## Network
-A network can be defined as any system of relationships ([Chandler & Munday,2020a](/ideas/references/index.html#chandler_munday_2020a)) which may represent relationships between people and things, or between words and other semiotic resources.

-## Normativity
-The imposition of norms and standards regarding how people ought to behave and  value.

-## Oramedia
-Oramedia includes traditionally *oral forms* such as storytelling, proverbs, folklore, folktales, drama, puppetry and oral poetry.
-Digital media are also used to extend the reach of these indigenous forms of communication.

-## Open Access
-Open access means anyone should be able to access a resource.
-There are no financial, legal or technical barriers to accessing it for various purposes.
-Open access works use **Creative Commons** licenses which mean that the authors are always acknowledged and various uses of the resource are allowed e.g. copying or creating derivative works.

 ## Media practices
 Media practices are the activities, habits and routines where people use media (individually or together) as part of a socially meaningful activity.